themeblvd/theme-blvd-shortcodes/readme.txt

 = 1.0.5 =

+* Fixed wpautop happenning before do_shortcode on "themeblvd_the_content".

 = 1.0.4 =

 * Added option at WP > Settings > Writing to turn off Shortcode generator from Visual Editor.